nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 The code that would be most vulnerable to code injection are the parts of code that deal with the different scripts.
-Specifically, dtdb\common\event_script.c which deals with the startup scripts had no bugs and a manual review found no security vulnerabilities.
-The bugs that were found in other code that dealt with scripts were all false positives and no bugs were found after a manual review.
+Specifically, dtdb\common\event_script.c which deals with the startup scripts had no bugs and a manual review found no security bugs.
+The bugs that were found in other code that dealt with scripts were all false positives and no bugs other were found after a manual review.

 Our manual code review was able to find a potential code injection bug.